animatlabs/animatlabs.github.io/README.md

 <img src="https://hrcdn.net/s3_pub/hr-avatars/6653c93b-0af9-4571-b9c4-28a75bbbc239/150x150.png" alt="avatar" style="float:left; height:180px; width:180px; border-radius:25%; margin: 30px 20px 0px 0px"/>

 Hello, Ola, Ciao!
-I am _Animesh Agarwal_, a technologist, currently associated with GlobalLogic as a Technical Architect.
+I am _Animesh Agarwal_, a technologist, currently associated with Autodesk as a Principal Software Engineer.
 I hail from the city of Nawabs and Kababs (speaking out loud, I am a foodophile), Lucknow, India.
 In my leisure time, I can be found either exploring some new tech, device, listening/creating music or strolling out with my camera.

 I strongly believe that we learn better, when we share.
 Therefore, this initiative is an effort in the direction of sharing my learnings and ever-evolving playground with the larger community.
 With this, I am looking forward to explore new tech and perhaps collaborate to develop better solutions.